Montana (1950 film): Production

-Development

-Warner Bros had made a number of Westerns named after famous American cities, including Dodge City (film), Virginia City and Santa Fe Trail.
-In June 1940 they announced they were making a Western Montana, based on C. B. Glasscock's book The War of the Copper Kings.

-In August 1941 Warner Bros announced that Errol Flynn would be appearing in the Technicolor Western Montana in 1941–42.
-Max Brand reportedly worked on the script.
-However America's entry into World War II appeared to delay the production.

-After the war it was reported Eagle-Lion wanted to make a Western called Montana starring Joel McCrea.
-Then in July 1947 Warners seemed to reactivate the project - Vincent Sherman was named as director, William Jacobs producer and Thames Williamson to work on the script; Errol Flynn was listed as a possible star.
-However Errol Flynn disliked making Westerns.
-1949 he told Hedda Hopper:

-Acting for me is sheer fun.
+In June 1940, producer William Jacobs assigned Thames Williamson to work on the script and Errol Flynn was listed as a possible star.
+However, Flynn disliked making Westerns.
+In 1949 he told Hedda Hopper:Acting for me is sheer fun.
 There's only one thing I really don't want to do any more and that's Westerns.
 I guess I've trod every back trail and canyon pass in the entire west.
 I've never literally had to read the line, 'they went that a-way pard', but there is one cliche I've said so many times it comes back to me in all my nightmares.
 Every time there's a gap in the story, every time the writers don't know what to do next, they have me pull up ahead of my gang, assume a decidedly grim look, and say 'All right men, you know what to do now.'
 The fact is I've made so many of these things, scripts seem so much the same, that what it adds up to in my mind is that the studio says, 'Here's a horse.
 Get on.'

 In December 1947 it was announced that Ronald Reagan would play the lead in Montana, with the script based on a novel by Ernest Haycox.
-By January 1948 the film became officially part of Warners schedule for that year.
-The following month the studio announced it would be made with a budget of $2 million.
+By January 1948 the film became officially part of Warner Bros.' schedule for that year.
+The following month, the studio announced that the film would produced with a budget of $2 million.

-Eventually Warner Bros decided to give the film to Errol Flynn.
-In July 1948 they ordered him to return from his home in Jamaica and take the role under his contract.
-Later that month Ray Enright assigned to direct – his first film under a long-term contract with Warners.
-In August Alexis Smith and S.Z Sakall were announced as co-stars.
+In July 1948, Warner Bros. ordered Flynn to return from his home in Jamaica and take the role under his contract.
+Later that month, Ray Enright was assigned to direct as his first film under a long-term contract with Warner Bros.
+In August, Alexis Smith and S. Z. Sakall were announced as costars.